-The Széchenyi Thermal Bath is situated at the Budapest’s City Park, and is a top medicinal spa which has both indoor and outdoor pools.
+The Széchenyi Thermal Bath is situated in Budapest’s City Park and is a top medicinal spa that has both indoor and outdoor pools.
 While it is open all year round, going for it in the winters is an altogether magical experience.

 Gellért Spa and Bath is another popular health spa in Budapest.
 Thermal baths here are a luxurious experience, with gorgeous intricate details in the sculptures of the building.